VIDEO: When the bombs rain down, the White Helmets rush in

 The group was first born when civilian volunteers established first-responder centres in opposition-controlled areas in Syria, including Aleppo, with the aim of providing a coordinated search-and-rescue response to Syrians under pro-government attack.

-Bakers, tailors, engineers, pharmacists, painters, carpenters, students and others came together for a common mission: to save the maximum number of people
+Bakers, tailors, engineers, pharmacists, painters, carpenters, students and others came together for a common mission: to save the maximum number of people.

-Sign up to get the latest alerts, insights and analysis, starting with Turkey Unpacked
+Sign up to get the latest insights and analysis on Israel-Palestine, alongside Turkey Unpacked and other MEE newsletters

 Middle East Eye delivers independent and unrivalled coverage and analysis of the Middle East, North Africa and beyond.
 To learn more about republishing this content and the associated fees, please fill out this form.
 More about MEE can be found here.